 Alan Louis describes how he came to gain his own style, risen from fauna.
 “I was fortunate enough to grow up in the countryside and I saw so much poetry in the nearby wheat fields.
 Nurtured by journeys and atmospheres, I always wanted to convey what my heart experiences, this profundity I always admired in all things surrounding me.
 I want people to look closely at these beautiful creatures that our world tends to forget due to stress and traffic jams.
 Let the overflowing life that I create with passion enter your home.
 It is important for me that it pleases you, even more so if you are moved ».

 For Alan Louis, precision and detail are essential, and realism is key.
 “I like to believe that what I draw is alive.
 A still image, but with a soul that comes to life through its expression and colors.”
-To achieve the desired result, he uses 150 high quality pencils, their tint being of the purest color and pigment .
-These different shades can be found in artworks of several museums and particularly in art galleries in New York.
-The quality of the paper, the purest colored pencils, carefully selected tools and vintage frames, have all proven their value and each of these help Alan Louis achieve his desired result.
-This deliberate choice is to guarantee the deep-seated satisfaction deep appreciation of his public’s eye. « Your light and your eyes can endlessly gaze on the Nature that I am proposing without fear that its colors will wash away ».
+Acid free papers, high quality pencils, anti-reflecting/uv glass (museum glass), vintage frames, carefully selected tools which have all proven their value and each of these helps Alan Louis achieve his desired result.
+This deliberate choice is to guarantee satisfaction by anyone who admires his work. « Your light and your eyes can endlessly gaze on the Nature that I am proposing without fear that its colors will wash away ».

 Revisited or unstructured living entities or not, on a sober and plain background.
 Animals, insects and plants, divided, inverted, cut out, surrounded, hidden, superimposed, finding original and unexpected ways to enter their future frame.
 “The shapes that I use, the geometry, they help bring something fresh and modern to my artwork and this reflects my personality…”